sahwa/gene_burden_pipeline/install_deps.md

 mkdir -p $HOME/cpanm
 export PERL5LIB=$PERL5LIB:$HOME/cpanm/lib/perl5
 cpan install Bio::DB::BigFile

+## at this point in the installation, cpan should prompt you to paste in the link for Kent's source tree that we just installed.
+If it doesn't, something has probably gone wrong!
 ```

 ### Download loftee which annotates loss of function variants

 ```
+cd ${deps}
 git clone -b grch38 https://github.com/konradjk/loftee
 ```